Germany: Protestant Church sets up council on sexual abuse | DW | 12.11.2019

 Read more: Pope Francis issues sweeping sex abuse legislation

-Germany's Catholic Church has long faced claims that it has failed to take the issue of sexual abuse, but hundreds of cases in German Protestant institutions have also been reported.
+Germany's Catholic Church has long faced claims that it has failed to tackle the issue of sexual abuse, but hundreds of cases in German Protestant institutions have also been reported.

 Also being addressed at the four-day meeting will be the church's approach to social cohesion in Germany, threats to world peace, refugee movement, and climate change.
 The EKD is the supreme governing body of the Germany's Protestant Church, which has some 21 million members.